airshipit/promenade/doc/source/configuration/host-system.rst

 Files
 -----

 A list of files to be written to the host.
-Files can be given as precise content or extracted from a tarball specified by url:
+Files can be given as precise content, extracted from a tarball specified by url, or downloaded from a url:

 .. code-block:: yaml